Kevin Curran (footballer, born 1920)

-Kevin Stanley Curran (10 December 1920 - 20 April 1978) was an Australian rules footballer who played for Hawthorn in the VFL during the 1940s.
+Kevin Stanley Curran (19 December 1920 - 20 April 1978) was an Australian rules footballer who played for Hawthorn in the VFL during the 1940s.

+Early life

+The sixth of nine children born to John Curran (1889–1966) and Julia Eugenie Parke (1888–1959), Kevin Stanley Curran was born at Traralgon on 19 December 1920.

+Football

-Curran was recruited to Hawthorn from Traralgon and played his first game with them in 1940.
-A rover, he made his debut in a game against Fitzroy but internal disputes over his selection ensured that it would be the only time he appeared in the season.
-Instead of staying on at Hawthorn he enlisted in the army, fighting against the Japanese in Dili.
+Curran was recruited to Hawthorn from Traralgon and played his first game with Hawthorn reserves on 1 June.
+The next week he made his senior debut in a game against Fitzroy but late in the game he injured his shoulder and had to be replaced by the 19th man.
+Shortly after this Curran enlisted to serve in the Australian Army.

-In 1946 he made a return to Hawthorn and the following season represented Victoria at the Hobart Carnival, the first on 9 interstate appearances during his career.
+In 1946 Curran made a return to Hawthorn and the following season represented Victoria at the Hobart Carnival, the first of 9 interstate appearances during his career.
 He won Hawthorn's best and fairest award in 1948, also winning the Simpson Medal for his performance against West Australian in an interstate game.

-Bob McCaskill replaced Alec Albiston as coach at the start of 1950.
+Bob McCaskill replaced Alec Albiston as Hawthorn coach at the start of 1950.
 Albiston was told by a committeeman that he would be appointed captain.
-But McCaskill wanted a more physical leader, and he decided that Curran was just the man.
+But McCaskill wanted a more physical leader, and Curran was selected by the Hawthorn leadership committee.
 Albiston was stunned by the appointment and a split occurred at the club.
-Albiston and Col Austen, the reigning Brownlow Medallist, were sacked and given open clearances.
+Albiston and Col Austen, the reigning Brownlow Medallist, were given open clearances and left the club.